ksenia-khait/ksenia-khait/README.md

 ### I like:
 - :microphone: singing
 - :camera: photography

-:heart: :heart: :heart:

-and most of all :computer: coding
+- and certainly :computer: coding

-:heart: :heart: :heart:

 ### Skills and Tools